Office: Blocker 601H

 Books:

-Quantum Computation and Information: a mathematical introduction
+Quantum Computation and Information: a mathematical introduction.

 draft copy available upon request here is the table of contents